 Regardless if you love it, hate it, or never heard of it, 13 Reasons Why is currently the hottest thing on Netflix.
-Don't worry no spoilers here (okay, maybe a few), just a minor logistics issue I have with the show that was pretty much all I can focus on when I was watching.
+Don't worry no spoilers here (okay, maybe a few), just a minor logistics issue I have with the show that was pretty much all I can focus on while I was watching.

 The series based on a novel of the same name premiered on March 31st to generally good reviews.
 IMDB gave it a 9/10 which is good enough for me.
 Heck, I'll check out any 9/10!
 LOL